onap/cps-ncmp-dmi-plugin/docs/architecture.rst

        - Query module references
      - REST

-More details on the CPS interface CPS-E-05 which is responsible for the DMI Plugin can be found on the `CPS Architecture Page <https://docs.onap.org/projects/onap-cps/en/latest/architecture.html>`_.
+More details on the CPS interface CPS-E-05 which is responsible for the DMI-Plugin can be found on the `CPS Architecture Page <https://docs.onap.org/projects/onap-cps/en/latest/architecture.html>`_.